 Targeted emails are aimed at a particular segment of your audience defined either by their location, purchase history, or income.
 Reminder emails help boost your open rates due to a high level of personalization and create a stronger bond with your subscribers.

 Take a look at the real estate email example based on the user’s browsing history.
 Zillow built it based on user’s previous searches and locations they had saved.

 Emails with useful tips

-Premier Agent, for instance, is nailing the whole digest thing in the following campaign.
+Premier Agent, for instance, is nails it with their digest in the following campaign.
 The email shares useful tips for real estate agents, interviews with experts, and invitations to the offline and online events.

-Premier Agent, for example, congratulate their subscribed real estate agent on their 50th review and provide useful resources on how to improve further reviews.
+Premier Agent, for example, congratulated their subscribed real estate agent on their 50th review and provided useful resources on how to improve further reviews.